dip-software/siderite/README.md

 ## Disclaimer

 > [!Important]
-> This repository is managed as Philips Inner-source / Open-source.
+> This repository is managed as community Open-source.
-> This repository is NOT endorsed or supported by HSSA&P or I&S Cloud Operations.
+> This repository is NOT endorsed or supported by any corporate entity.
-> You are expected to self-support or raise tickets on the Github project and NOT raise tickets in HSP ServiceNow.
+> You are expected to self-support or raise tickets on the Github project and NOT raise tickets in SNOW.

 # requirements
 * IronCLI - https://dev.iron.io/worker/reference/cli/